YujiaWei2020/YujiaWei2020.github.io/content/publication/motion floating solar/index.md

 ---
-title: "Motion characteristics of a modularized floating solar farm in waves"
+title: "A hydroelasticity analysis of a damaged ship based on a two-way coupled CFD-DMB method"
 authors:
 - admin
 author_notes: